yingweiwo

 Hepatotoxicity

-No information is available on the use of olutasidenib during breastfeeding.
-Because it is 93% bound to plasma proteins, the amount in milk is likely to be low.
-However, The manufacturer recommends that the mother not breastfeed during treatment and for 2 weeks after the last dose.
+There is currently no information on the use of oslucidinib during lactation.
+Because it binds to plasma proteins at a rate of 93%, the concentration in breast milk may be very low.
+However, the manufacturer recommends that mothers not breastfeed during treatment and for two weeks after the last dose.

-The plasma protein binding of olutasidenib is approximately 93%.
+Olutasidenib has a plasma protein binding rate of approximately 93%.

 References